Complacent philistines, c.1914, shrugged their shoulders insouciantly.

 He was generously assigning all of the blame to his own tribesmen, the British.
 The White Man’s Burden has become the White Man’s Burden of mandatory guilt.

-This a gross distortion of historical facts, an attempt to bend history to ideology, which is always pernicious.
+This is a gross distortion of historical facts, an attempt to bend history to ideology, which is always pernicious.

 Of course slavery is shameful, and only savage brutes refuse to acknowledge this.
 But that’s precisely why this issue is so easy to exploit for political (or politically correct) purposes.